yasuomaidana/Data-Analysis/Classification Analysis/Naive Bayes/Naive Bayes.md

 # Naive Bayes Classification

-Naive Bayes is a classification algorithm that is based on the Bayes theorem.
-It is called "naive" because it makes the assumption that the features are independent of each other.
+Naive Bayes is a classification algorithm based on the Bayes theorem.
+It is called "naive" because it assumes that the features are independent of each other.
 This assumption simplifies the computation of the probabilities and makes the algorithm very efficient.

 * A statistical classifier:
     * Predicts class membership probabilities
-* Foundation: based on Bayes theorem
+* Foundation: based on Bayes' theorem
-* Performance (naive bayes classifier):
+* Performance (naive Bayes classifier):
     * Comparable to decision trees and logistic regression
-    * Some neural networks classifiers
+    * Some neural network classifiers
-* Incremental learning: can be updated easily with new data
+* Incremental learning: It can be updated easily with new data

 ## Bayes Theorem